bobbycomet/Griffin-Linux-Landing-Page/README.md

   <p><i>System-aware.
 Transparent.
 Always on your side.</i></p>
 </div>

-Grix handles the things that fall outside dedicated tools; the issues that would otherwise send a new Linux user to forums or Reddit.
+Grix handles the things that fall outside dedicated tools — the issues that would otherwise send a new Linux user to forums or Reddit.
 It runs targeted checks, explains what it finds in plain language, and either walks you through a fix or asks if you want it handled.
 Everything is logged, so you can review or undo any change.

 Grix covers: PipeWire audio fixes, drive health monitoring, capacity warnings with plain-language steps, general system warnings, and a learn function that explains what Grix is doing and why.